Suma-Marri/kickstarter-analysis/README.md

 According to the analysis in the file Outcome_vs_Goals.png, the lower the goal, higher the chances of successfully reaching that goal.
 As shown in the line graph, you can see that once you have over $10,000 goal, the success rate is lower than the failed or cancel rate.
 With Louise's budget of $10,000, she has a high chance of successfully reaching her goal price.
 However, if she is still concenered with her chnaces of reaching her goal, she needs to put a little more effort or decrease her budget a little.

 ### Challenges and Difficulties Encountered
+Something I had trouble with was when I was creating the analysis on the outcomes based on goals, I noticed that after creating the chart, there were lots of records missing.
+I decided to change most of the formulas I used from less than (<) to less than and equal to (<=) and greater than (>) to greater than or equal to (>=).
+By doing so, I was able to get more records in the analysis and make my analysis more accurate.

 ## Results